 If you have directly contributed to scenarios like the ones mentioned above, or been an unfortunate witness to these acts of unkindness, then this is for you.

-We take pride in squeezing discounts from the poor vegetable vendor.
-We are stingy while giving tips to the small errands’ boy or the house helps – and these with their callused palms and their heads bowed don’t even have the option to complain.
+We don’t think twice before screaming at the car wash boy or the watchman, because these with their callused palms and their heads bowed don’t even have the option to complain.
 They just have to make do with their meager options and their meager life.

-Now analyze this – while your favorite TV characters would never thank you for your loyal patronage of them, an hour away from that TV to tutor your maid’s child would lead to a lifetime of blessings from that family.
+Think about this – while your favorite TV characters would never thank you for your loyal patronage of them, an hour away from that TV to tutor your maid’s child would lead to a lifetime of blessings from that family.

 So if you truly analyze, it is the very small acts which have the big power to change the world.

 And if you have the means to spare some extra change or time, then be assured that one of the best therapies to take away your stress would be to set the wheels of generosity into motion and help shape a happier world!